Watch: Lawsuit alleges Cincinnati officer repeatedly ‘electrocuted’ handcuffed suspect with Taser

 Dozier is named in the lawsuit in his official and individual capacity.

-The city of Cincinnati and CPD are liable for negligence in hiring, retention, supervision, improper training, authorizing, encouraging or directing officers on the proper use of force, the suit alleges.
+The city of Cincinnati and CPD also are named and are liable for negligence in hiring, retention, supervision, improper training, authorizing, encouraging or directing officers on the proper use of force, the suit alleges.

 “....(the) City of Cincinnati and CPD knew or should have known Defendant Dozier’s dangerous character based on prior complaints and/or background checks,” the suit states.